bensanmorris/video2spritesheet/README.md

 ## Stage B — Post-processing & spritesheet generation

-NB.
-Stage B is safe to rerun multiple times.
-Adjusting these parameters does **not** require re-running Stage A.

 Stage B:
 - Crops using Stage A metadata
 - Normalises to fixed sprite size